Occupational therapy can help if an illness, injury or disability has made it difficult for you, an adult or a child you know to manage daily life.

 Therapy for children

-Occupational therapy also can help children with autism, cerebral palsy, speech and language disorders, spinal cord injury, traumatic brain injury and other special needs.
-Therapists and therapy assistants can help kids learn or regain skills to be able to participate at school or work, play, drive, shop, eat or even prepare a meal.
+Pediatric occupational therapy can help children with autism, cerebral palsy, speech and language disorders, spinal cord injury, traumatic brain injury and other special needs.
+Occupational therapists and therapy assistants can help kids learn or regain skills to be able to participate at school or work, play, drive, shop, eat or even prepare a meal.

 - activities that promote independence